jobyamkenya/FreelanceDance/README.md

 # FreelanceDance
-THis is where a musician will make a song, upload it for dancers to sample it. then he chooses who does the cover
+THis is where a musician will make a song, upload an audio version for dancers to sample it and make a video dancing and upload as comments to the audio. then the producers will  chooses who does the cover.